pangeo-forge/pangeo-forge-orchestrator/docs/architecture.md

 # Architecture

-A high-level overview of Pangeo Forge Cloud:
+A high-level representation of Pangeo Forge Cloud is provided below, illustrating relationships of its main components.

+**Note**: In the diagram below, the _GitHub App_, _FastAPI_, and _Database_ components are all configured and/or deployed by `pangeo-forge-orchestrator`.

 ```mermaid
 sequenceDiagram